osm-search/Nominatim/docs/develop/Development-Environment.md

 * [mkdocstrings](https://mkdocstrings.github.io/) >= 0.25
 * [mkdocs-material](https://squidfunk.github.io/mkdocs-material/)

+Please be aware that tests always run against the globally installed osm2pgsql, so you need to have this set up.
+If you want to test against the vendored version of osm2pgsql, you need to set the PATH accordingly.

 ### Installing prerequisites on Ubuntu/Debian

 The Python tools should always be run with the most recent version.